Sumsets with a minimum number of distinct terms: Further Remarks

 Let $A=\{a_1, a_2, \ldots, a_k\}$ be a set of $k$ integers.
 Then for any positive integer $h$ the sumset $hA$ contains at least the following $hk-h+1$ elements written in an increasing order:

-We observe that to get the minimum number of elements, which is $hk-h+1$ (see Theorem \ref{sumset-direct-thm}), in the sumset $hA=h^{(\leq h)}A$ we only required elements in $hA$ which are sums of two distinct elements of $A$.
-Thus, the sumset $h^{(\leq r)}A$ contains at least $hk-h+1$ distinct elements for all $2 \leq r \leq h$.
-Therefore, for integers $2 \leq r \leq h$, we ask the following two questions.
+Observe that to get the minimum number of elements (which is $hk-h+1$) in the sumset $hA=h^{(\leq h)}A$, we only required elements in $hA$ which are sums of at most two distinct elements of $A$ (see the list of elements above).
+Thus, the sumset $h^{(\leq r)}A$ contains at least $hk-h+1$ distinct elements for all $r \geq 2$.
+Therefore, we ask the following question for integers $r \geq 2$.

-\begin{question} Is it always the case that the minimum number of elements in both the sumsets $hA$ and $h^{(\leq r)}A$ are the same in any abelian group $G$, as in the case of integers? \end{question}
+\begin{question} Is it always the case that the minimum size of both the sumsets $hA$ and $h^{(\leq r)}A$ are the same in any abelian group $G$, where the minimum runs over the subsets of $G$ of size (say) $k$? \end{question}

-\begin{question} In any abelian group $G$, is it enough to consider the sums of two distinct elements of sets $A \subset G$ to obtain the minimum number of elements in the sumset $h^{(\leq r)}A$, where $r \geq 3$?
-If not, then how many distinct elements would be sufficient? \end{question}